Morizeyao/GPT2-Chinese/README.md

 ## Description

-- Chinese version of GPT2 training code，based on the extremely awesome repository from HuggingFace team [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers).
+- Chinese version of GPT2 training code, using BERT tokenizer.
+It is based on the extremely awesome repository from HuggingFace team [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers).
 Can write poems, news, novels, or train general language models.
 Support char level and word level.
 Support large training corpus.

 ## 项目状态